 (6) The objective of the placement of a reference mark is to ensure its long term stability and accessibility.

-[Regulation 37 inserted in Gazette 26 Jul 2013 p.
+[Regulation 37 inserted: Gazette 26 Jul 2013 p.
 3468-9.]

 38. Specifications of reference marks

-(1) A reference mark shall be an iron spike at least 0.01 metres in diameter and 0.4 metres long, driven flush into a paved surface or sunk, where practicable, at least 0.25 metres below an unpaved surface.
+(1) A reference mark shall be an iron spike at least 0.01 m in diameter and 0.4 m long, driven flush into a paved surface or sunk, where practicable, at least 0.25 m below an unpaved surface.

 (2) Where such marks are not reasonably available or conditions are unsuitable for their use, alternative marks of other materials of equivalent durability and stability may be used.